 When there are higher incidences of COVID-19 cases locally we have to be extremely careful about further lifting visiting restrictions.
-As such, it’s important to note that these relaxing of restrictions could change at short notice if it becomes unsafe to continue.
+As such, it’s important to note that relaxing of restrictions could change at short notice if it becomes unsafe to continue.

 We know that during pregnancy, your birth and beyond are crucial times when women and their families need our support the most and we take great pride and commitment to provide safe, supportive and compassionate maternity care.

-From 12 April 2021, one support partner will be allowed to accompany women at ALL antenatal and scan appointments.
+One support partner will be allowed to accompany women at ALL antenatal and scan appointments.